 3. Three-tier Architecture:

 All three major layers are separated from each other.
-Presentation layer resides at Client Tier, Application layer acts as middle-ware and lies at Business Tier and Data layer is available at Data Tier.
+The presentation layer resides at Client Tier, the Application layer acts as middleware and lies at Business Tier and the Data layer is available at Data Tier.
 This is a very common architecture.

 4. N-tier Architecture: